pilgrimstack/workshop-301/1.test/readme.md

   * An OpenStack provider taking its configuration from environment variables
   * **A keypair resource**
-    * This is one of the simplest resources, it creates an OpenStack keypair pushing your user's public key
+    * This is one of the simplest resources, it creates an OpenStack keypair by pushing your user's public key
     * Add those lines between provider "openstack" and module "app"
       ```
       resource "openstack_compute_keypair_v2" "gw" {